hongyusu/hongyusu.github.io/_posts/2016-01-05-cool-thing-in-nips-2016---neural-style.md

 # More artwork

-The followings are some other artwork produced by _neural art_ from [Github page](https://github.com/jcjohnson/neural-style).
+The followings are some other artwork produced by _neural style_ from [Github page](https://github.com/jcjohnson/neural-style).

 ![photo2]({{ site.url }}/myimages/ss_20160105_1.jpg)
 ![photo3]({{ site.url }}/myimages/ss_20160105_2.jpg)